Unbiased split variable selection for random survival forests using maximally selected rank statistics: Simulation study 2: prediction performance

 As described in Section~\ref{sec:implementation}, the size of the trees in MSR-RF is determined by the significance level for splitting $\alpha$.
-For small values the tree growing is stopped early, while larger values of $\alpha$ result in larger trees.
+For small values the tree growing is stopped early and larger values of $\alpha$ result in larger trees.
 In CIF, the tree size is also determined by a significance level, but a parameter $\texttt{mincriterion} = 1-\alpha$ is used.
 In RSF, no significance test is performed for splitting, and the tree size is controlled by limiting the minimal terminal node size with a parameter \texttt{nodesize}.
 The optimal size of trees heavily depends on the algorithm, the resampling method and the data.
-Therefore, \texttt{nodesize} was tuned in a preceding round of cross-validation for each algorithm, dataset and subsampling combination.
-The parameters $\alpha = 0.1, 0.3, 0.5, 0.7, 0.9$, $\texttt{nodesize} = 1, 3, 10, 25, 50$ and $\texttt{mincriterion} = 0.1, 0.3, 0.5, 0.7, 0.9$ were evaluated for MSR-RF, RSF and CIF, respectively.
+Therefore, \texttt{nodesize} was tuned in the nested cross-validation for each algorithm, dataset and subsampling combination.
+The parameters $\alpha = 0.1, 0.3, 0.5, 0.7, 0.9, 1$, $\texttt{nodesize} = 1, 3, 10, 25, 50$ and $\texttt{mincriterion} = 0, 0.1, 0.3, 0.5, 0.7, 0.9$ were evaluated for MSR-RF, RSF and CIF, respectively.
 For each combination, the parameter was selected that led to the lowest average IBS on all cross-validation folds.
-Different random seeds were set for tuning and final comparison.
 The optimal parameters are displayed in Table~S2 (supplementary material).

 The results of the benchmark experiments are shown in Figure~\ref{fig:performance_sim}.
-In the first simulation scenario (Scenario $1$), MSR-RF performed best with the \texttt{Lau94}, \texttt{minLau} and \texttt{exactGauss} approximations, followed by the \texttt{condMC}, \texttt{HL} and CIF, with only small differences.
-MSR-RF with the \texttt{Lau92} approximation and RSF performed similarly to the Cox model, but worse than the other methods.
-No systematic difference between subsampling and bootstrapping could be observed.
-In the second simulation scenario (Scenario $2$), MSR-RF performed best with the \texttt{Lau94}, \texttt{minLau}, \texttt{condMC} and \texttt{exactGauss} approximations, followed by RSF, \texttt{Lau92} and \texttt{HL}.
-CIF and the Cox model performed substantially worse than the other models.
-Again, no systematic difference could be observed between subsampling and bootstrapping.
+In the first simulation scenario (Scenario $1$), MSR-RF performed best with the Lausen and Schumacher \cite{Lausen1992} (\texttt{Lau92}) approximation, followed by Lausen \textit{et al.} \cite{Lausen1994} (\texttt{Lau94}), \texttt{minLau}, the approximation by the maximally selected Gauss statistic (\texttt{exactGauss}) and the two CIF approaches with subsampling.
+The permutation approach (\texttt{condMC}) and Hothorn and Lausen \cite{Hothorn2003} (\texttt{HL}) performed slightly worse.
+RSF performed similarly to the Cox model, but worse than the other methods.
+Systematic difference between subsampling and bootstrapping was observed for CIF only.
+In the second simulation scenario (Scenario $2$), MSR-RF performed best with all approximations but \texttt{HL}.
+CIF using maximally selected rank statistics performed similarly with a slightly higher variance.
+RSF performed slightly worse, while standard CIF and the Cox model performed substantially worse than the other models.